Hatem979/Serverless-Image-Processing-Pipeline-with-S3-SQS-Lambda/README.md

 Users upload images securely to an Amazon S3 source bucket using **pre-signed URLs**.
 S3 generates an event that is sent to an **Amazon SQS queue**, decoupling image uploads from the processing layer.

-An AWS Lambda function consumes messages from SQS and starts an **AWS Step Functions** workflow responsible for validating, resizing, watermarking, extracting metadata, and storing the processed image.
+An AWS Lambda function consumes messages from SQS and starts an **AWS Step Functions** workflow responsible for processing the image and updating its metadata.

 Processed images are stored in a separate S3 destination bucket and delivered globally through **Amazon CloudFront**.

 Image metadata and processing status are stored in **Amazon DynamoDB**, while **Amazon SNS** is used for processing notifications.
-Failed messages are isolated using an **SQS Dead-Letter Queue (DLQ)**.
+Failed messages can be isolated using an **SQS Dead-Letter Queue (DLQ)**.

 ---